Staining Decks in Canada: Common Misconceptions

 Step Four: Maintenance and Upkeep

 To ensure your stained deck lasts as long as possible, you should shovel off any snow in the winter and clean it off every spring.
-These two practices will help avoid as much damage as possible from layers of snow and other dirt sitting on top of the deck for months at a time.
+These two practices will help to avoid as much damage as possible from layers of snow and other dirt sitting on top of the deck for months at a time.

 To keep your deck looking perfect every year, we recommend staining it frequently, every year or two.